gbboboc/design_patterns/Singleton/README.md

-## Singleton
- ### What is the Singleton Pattern?
+## What is the Singleton Pattern?

- The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
-This pattern is used to prevent multiple instances of the same class from being created, ensuring consistency throughout the application.
+**The Singleton Pattern makes sure that a class has only one instance and provides a way to access that instance globally.
+It prevents creating multiple instances of the same class, ensuring there is only one.**

-* It restricts the instantiation of a class to only one object.

-* A global access point is provided to get that instance.

-* It is often used in other design patterns like Abstract Factory, Builder, and Prototype.
+* The pattern controls the creation of the class and provides a single access point to that instance.
+It is commonly used in cases where having multiple instances would cause issues or where shared resources need to be managed centrally.

-* Common use cases include logging, drivers, caching, and thread pools.
+* Common uses include logging, managing configurations, handling database connections, and caching.

- #### When to use the Singleton Pattern?
+### You should use the Singleton Pattern when:

-* When you need exactly one instance of a class and want to control its global access.
+* You need exactly one instance of a class across the entire application.

-* If the sole instance needs to be extensible by subclassing and clients should be able to use an extended instance without modifying the existing code.

-* In scenarios where resource management, such as database connections or configuration settings, needs centralized handling.
+* You want to control global access to that single instance.
+* You need centralized management for resources like database connections or configurations.

   **The example is a Counter class that has:**